 Team DARwIn has been competing since RoboCup 2007 led by Virginia Tech, and in recent years has partnered with the University of Pennsylvania.
 RoboCup 2010 saw the team play a respectable fourth place, and drove the team to improve its hardware and software.
 With the introduction of the DARwIn-OP system, Team DARwIn was able to move ahead and enthusiastically took the first place trophy in the kid-size league in Istanbul.
-With this momentum, we are hoping to innovate even more this coming year.
-We use our own software, and provide its base at https://github.com/UPenn-RoboCup/UPennalizers for the research community.
+With this momentum, we again captured the title in 2012 in Mexico City.
+This year, we are looking to make our software more portable across the Nao, XOS, and OP teams that we manage.
+We use our own software, and provide its base at https://github.com/UPenn-RoboCup/UPennalizers for the research community, which teams are already using and e-mailing us about setup questions.